Estimation and Inference for Policy Relevant Treatment Effects: Summary

 \section{Summary}

 Estimation of the PRTE involves estimation of multiple preliminary parameters.
 These preliminary parameters include propensity scores, conditional expectation functions of the outcome and covariates given the propensity score, and marginal treatment effects.
-These estimators can affect the asymptotic distribution of the PRTE estimator in complicated and intractable manners.
+These preliminary estimators can affect the asymptotic distribution of the PRTE estimator in complicated and intractable manners.
 To solve this issue, we propose an orthogonal score for double debiased estimation of the PRTE.
 Our proposed orthogonal score allows for the asymptotic distribution of the PRTE estimator to be obtained without any influence of preliminary parameter estimators as far as they satisfy mild convergence rate conditions.
 Simulation results confirm our theoretical properties, and demonstrate that the method of estimation and inference works well even in small samples.
+Our empirical application demonstrates that the proposed method indeed works with real data.
 To our knowledge, our work is the first to develop asymptotic distribution theories for inference about the PRTE.
 We hope that our proposed method contributes to empirical analyses of policy relevant treatment effects.